 How do you typically look at your life?
 Is it from a positive viewpoint?

-2) Moderation is key
+2) Moderation is key for staying healthy after 60

 I’ve said that for years.
-It sounds so simple, probably too simple to some of you.
+It sounds so simple, probably too simple for some of you.
 But think about it.
 If you keep yourself from the extremes, in most situations, you’ll have a more positive outcome.
 I find that this philosophy is key to healthy living after 60.

 Let’s use our diet as an example.
 A moderate plan of eating will keep you from an extreme starvation diet or giving up and gorging yourself.
 Maybe it’s a bit oversimplified, but the concept is sound.
 You know…have a handful of chips, not the entire bag, or a couple of cookies instead of half a dozen.